 29. Wood Spool of Thread Garland

 Many estate sales or thrift stores are full of old craft supplies, including vintage wood spools of thread.
 Start gathering these when you find them.
-String them together to make a colorful vintage Christmas garland.
+String them together to make a colorful old-fashioned Christmas garland.

 Supplies: